TheRacetrack/racetrack/docs/job_types/job_python3.md

-If you want to define example data for your auxiliary endpoints, you can implement `docs_input_examples` method returning mapping of Fatman's endpoints to corresponding exemplary inputs.
+If you want to define example data for your auxiliary endpoints, you can implement `docs_input_examples` method returning mapping of Job's endpoints to corresponding exemplary inputs.
 So it should return a dictionary of dictionaries (endpoint path -> parameter name -> parameter value).
 You can even use it to define sample input data for the default entrypoint (`/perform` endpoint) instead of using `docs_input_example` method to keep it concise.